Questions raised surrounding Captains for Clean Water's finances, leadership and ties to Everglades lobby group

 With the Governor’s Office taking a position against SB 2508, it’s worthwhile to review what transpired Wednesday during the debate about this legislation.

-Yesterday, the Senate Appropriations Committee took up SB 2058, which drew significant attention from the Southwest Florida-based non-profit Captains for Clean Water.
+The Senate Appropriations Committee took up SB 2058, which drew significant attention from the Southwest Florida-based nonprofit Captains for Clean Water.
 The organization boasts hundreds of thousands of followers on social media, a history of public appearances with Gov. Ron DeSantis, and the ability to easily mobilize in the halls of Tallahassee and Washington during debates over water quality and Everglades Restoration.

 The effort, at least for a day, failed, and the bill passed on a 16-4 bipartisan vote.